The reasons behind a thin and watery milk Kefir

 Why my milk Kefir doesn't get thick

-First of all, it is important to stress that milk Kefir is normally thinner than yogurt and you should never expect it to be as dense and thick as Greek yogurt.
-The normal density of milk Kefir is similar to a slightly diluted yogurt.
+First and foremost, it is vital to note that milk Kefir is often thinner than yogurt, and you should never anticipate it to be as solid and thick as Greek yogurt.
+Milk Kefir has a typical density similar to that of slightly diluted yogurt.

 Temperature